-VISITATION ALERT: Ellis Island is now open to visitors while the National Park Service continues to make repairs after Hurricane Sandy.
-Accessible exhibits are the Great Hall, "Journeys: The Peopling of America 1550-1890" which tells the story of immigration prior to Ellis's opening in 1892, and the American Immigrant Wall of Honor.
-Visitors can also use the audio tour, join a ranger program, and watch the award-winning documentary "Island of Hope, Island of Tears."
-The American Family Immigration History Center remains closed while its computer infrastructure is replaced but anticipates reopening by year's end.
-The Center's database of immigration records continues to be available online.
+VISITATION ALERT: Ellis Island is open to visitors while the National Park Service continues to make repairs after Hurricane Sandy.
+Although some areas are restricted, visitors can stop in the American Family Immigration History Center to research their family immigration records and explore the Great Hall, "Journeys: The Peopling of America 1550-1890" exhibit which tells the story of immigration prior to Ellis's opening in 1892, and The American Immigrant Wall of Honor.
+Visitors can also enjoy the audio tour, join a ranger program, and watch the award-winning documentary "Island of Hope, Island of Tears."

 Island Immigration Museum

 the restoration in the 1980's, the Main Building reopened in 1990 as the Ellis

 Island Immigration Museum, a symbol of America's immigrant heritage.
 The museum

 exhibits chronicle Ellis Island's role in immigration history and view it in

 the context of its time and the still broader context of four centuries of

 portray and give voice to the immigrants themselves.
 Each of their stories is

 unique and bears witness to the courage and determination that enables men and

 women to leave their homes and seek new opportunities in an unknown land.